If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 The trek continues down into Huchuy Finaya Valley where we stopped for lunch before making our way to Comercocha to camp for the night.

-The snaking river on the way to Comercocha is absolutely amazing and this trail boasts incredible views of the distant Las Dos Gemelas, also known as the Two Twin Mountains.
+The snaking river on the way to Comercocha is absolutely amazing and this Ausangate trail boasts incredible views of the distant Las Dos Gemelas, also known as the Two Twin Mountains.

 DAY 6

-Day six is essentially the last big day of trekking through the Pampacancha Valley along a rocky trail with some of the best mountain views on the trek so far!
-There is also an abundance of wildlife through this valley, so keep your eyes peeled.
+Day six is essentially the last big day of Ausangate trekking through the Pampacancha Valley along a rocky trail with some of the best mountain views on the trek so far!

 The last leg of the trek goes up and over the Qampa Pass offering insane views of the Three Peaks and Pacchanta Valley.